 Flowers color and shape: The inflorescence of S. hymenoides is an open panicle of sparse, terminal spikelets.
 The seeds are conspicuously downy upon maturity.

-Pollinator use: S. hymenoides is wind-pollinated, and we found no information on the use of this species as a larval host.
+Pollinator use: Stipa hymenoides is wind-pollinated, and we found no information on the use of this species as a larval host.

-Tortoise use: This perennial grass was the seventh most abundant species in tortoise diets and observed in diets at five different sites spanning the Mojave and into the Colorado deserts.
+Tortoise use: This perennial grass was the seventh most abundant species in tortoise diets and was observed in diets at five different sites spanning the Mojave and into the Colorado deserts.
 This species is also important in the diets of granivorous rodents (Longland and Bateman 1998).
 However, this species has low digestibility for tortoises compared with forbs (Nagy et al. 1998), and juvenile and adult tortoises fed single-species diets, including S. hymenoides, lost more minerals compared with native forb diets (Hazard et al. 2010).

 Propagation, production, and cultivation: Seeds can be obtained by collecting and rubbing mature inflorescences on a rubber mat repeatedly to remove florets from spikelets and separate awns with the blower speed at 1.5 (Wall and MacDonald 2009).
 This is a large-seeded perennial grass, for which two cultivars, Nezpar and Paloma, have been developed, but remain untested in restoration trials within the Mojave Desert.
-S. hymenoides establishment in the Mojave Desert is enhanced by seed bed treatments that place seeds below the soil surface in combination with supplemental irrigation (Winkel et al. 1995b, Ott et al. 2011).
+Stipa hymenoides establishment in the Mojave Desert is enhanced by seed bed treatments that place seeds below the soil surface in combination with supplemental irrigation (Winkel et al. 1995b, Ott et al. 2011).
 Scatterhoarding by heteromyid rodents can assist dispersal of S. hymenoides onto burned areas (Longland et al. 1995).
-In the Great Basin Desert, diversionary seeding of millet (Panicum miliaceum L.) in combination with S. hymenoides was used to reduce seed predation by rodents successfully because the rodents are satiated by the inexpensive millet (Longland and Ostoja 2013).
-Trials of these methods are currently underway in the Mojave Desert using heat-killed millet (LAD unpubl. data).
-S. hymenoides can also be propagated from off-shoots (H. Dial, NRCS – pers. comm.).
+In the Great Basin Desert, diversionary seeding of millet (Panicum miliaceum L.) in combination with S. hymenoides was successfully used to reduce seed predation by rodents because the rodents are satiated by the inexpensive millet (Longland and Ostoja 2013).
+Trials of these methods are currently underway in the Mojave Desert using heat-killed millet (L. DeFalco, unpubl. data).
+Stipa hymenoides can also be propagated from off-shoots (H. Dial, NRCS – pers. comm.).

 S. hymenoides grows readily from field collected tillers with attached root, and this can be a good way of establishing stock plants, as well as materials for outplanting (LAD, unpubl. data).

-Recoverability: S. hymenoides has a long history of use in restorations in the Great Basin (Cook and Child 1971; Wright 1985; Thompson et al. 2006) and has been described as an important species in burned areas (Barney and Frischknecht 1974).
+Recoverability: Stipa hymenoides has a long history of use in restorations in the Great Basin (Cook and Child 1971; Wright 1985; Thompson et al. 2006) and has been described as an important species in burned areas (Barney and Frischknecht 1974).
 However, persistence of seeded S. hymenoides in restoration areas can be limited (Ott et al. 2011).